- What does "carbon neutral" mean?

 - How does CNI fit Into the larger climate action movement?

-Carbon neutral means removing the same amount of greenhouse gasses you put into the atmosphere.
+Carbon neutral means removing the same amount of greenhouse gases you put into the atmosphere.

 It means taking responsibility for causing your share of the climate crisis and paying for your share of the solutions.
 When you’re carbon neutral, you’ll probably still emit some greenhouse gasses, but you’ll be helping to remove an equal amount of them from the atmosphere somewhere else.
 On balance you’ll be net zero.